List of Marvel Comics characters: C: Cloud 9

-Cloud 9 Abigail "Abby" Boylen is a teenage superheroine in American comic books published by Marvel Comics.
+Cloud 9 (Abigail Boylen) is a teenage superheroine appearing in American comic books published by Marvel Comics.
 Cloud 9 was created by writer Dan Slott and artist Stefano Caselli.
 She first appears in Avengers: The Initiative #1 (June 2007), and appeared until the end of its publication (issue #35, May 2010).
 She is also one of the protagonists of the 2011, six-issue limited series "Fear Itself".

 Could 9 first demonstrates her powers while flying on a cloud in Evanston, Illinois.
 She is spotted by the Initiative program and recruited into it by War Machine.
 Cloud 9 is depicted as shy and self-conscious about her body.
 During a uniform exchange, Cloud 9 accidentally enters the boys' showers and is found by fellow new hero MVP.
 When Cloud 9 trains with Armory, Armory accidentally shoots MVP when he tries to protect Cloud 9 from harm.
 Armory is grounded from being a superhero and expelled from the base.

-Cloud 9 is later sent on an emergency mission to protect the United States president from an assassination attempt by Hydra, during which she shoots down a Hydra fighter with a pulse rifle.
-She becomes distressed when she realizes that the Hydra pilot died in the explosion.
-Later, in a fight with the group Warbound, she tries to kill Elloe Kaifi, but is talked out of doing so.

-During the "Killed In Action" story arc, Cloud 9 learns that the Initiative had secretly made clones of MVP.
-One of them, KIA, goes on a rampage.
-Cloud 9 travels to the Van Patrick home with other Initiative members to attempt to convince the first MVP clone to download his memories into a device that will transmit them into KIA's brain and reprogram KIA, but possibly leave the first clone mindless.
-Cloud 9 distracts KIA by playing on the latent memories of the original MVP and kissing him, allowing her to fill his lungs with her vapor.
-The MVP clone, rather than wipe his own mind, instead places the helmet on KIA, leaving him an empty shell.
-Cloud 9 and the clone decide to start things over, acknowledging that the clone is not the MVP she knew.